U.S. job growth cools, unemployment rate rises

 Although job growth was below expectations, July marked the sixth straight month employment expanded by more than 200,000, a signal of strength last seen in 1997.
 In addition, data for May and June was revised to show 15,000 more jobs created than previously reported.

-The one tenth of a percentage point increase in the unemployment rate to 6.2 percent came as more people entered the labour market, an indication of confidence in job prospects.
+The one tenth of a percentage point increase in the unemployment rate to 6.2 percent came as more people entered the labor market, an indication of confidence in job prospects.

 "It's a goldilocks report for an economy that is steadily expanding but not lifting off.
 It will reinforce for now the Federal Reserve's commitment to a gradualist policy approach," said Mohamed El-Erian, chief economic advisor at Allianz in Newport Beach, California.